Smart science to improve lives™

 Lecithin

-Lecithin is the generic term describing the mixture of fatty acids, glycolipids and phospholipids mainly consisting of phosphatidylcholine (PC) and other minor fractions including phosphatidylethanolamine (PE), phosphatidylinositol (PI) and etc. Lecithin was first isolated from egg yolk by Gobley in 1846, and it is typically derived from egg yolk, soybean, sunflower seed or rapeseed.
+Lecithin is the generic term describing the mixture of fatty acids, glycolipids and phospholipids mainly consisting of phosphatidylcholine (PC) and other minor fractions including phosphatidylethanolamine (PE) and phosphatidylinositol (PI).
+Lecithin was first isolated from egg yolk by Gobley in 1846, and it is typically derived from egg yolk, soybean, sunflower seed or rapeseed.
 Lecithin and phospholipids are widely applied in various chemical industries mostly as emulsifiers and release agents.

 Phosphatidylcholine

-The purified phospholipid is commonly called phosphatidylcholine.
-The phosphatidylcholine is a vital component of the cell membrane in all living organisms and its water-like polar head and oil-like non-polar tail makes it amphipathic.
+A purified phospholipid, commonly called phosphatidylcholine is a vital component of the cell membrane in all living organisms and its water-like polar head and oil-like non-polar tail makes it amphipathic.
 Natural phosphatidylcholine can be obtained from animal (e.g. chicken egg) and plant (e.g. soybean, sunflower seed) sources, and owing to its particular chemical properties and biocompatibilities, phosphatidylcholine has been used as emulsifier, solubiliser, wetting agent and precursor of liposome.

 Phosphatidylcholine in drug delivery systems